 Dr. Singh is known for his excellent outcomes and his use of cutting-edge procedures.
 He is an award-winning researcher and has published his findings in major medical journals (more than 200 publications, presentations and book chapters).
 He most recently won awards for his research including Best Paper at the North American Spine Society (NASS) and Society of Minimally Invasive Spinal Surgery (SMISS) International Meetings in 2013.
 He frequently trains surgeons who observe his newly advanced surgical techniques in the operating room.
 He is also the principal researcher in several FDA clinical trials involving cervical disc replacements and motion-preserving spinal technology.

 Dr. Singh is listed in Becker's Orthopedic Spine and Pain Management as one of the nation's Top 100 spine surgeons and specialists.
 He was also awarded the "Top 10" Doctor Award, Most Compassionate Doctor, and Patient's Choice Award from Vitals.com.
+Dr. Singh was also appointed to serve as the chair of the Spine Program Committee for the American Association of Orthopaedic Surgeons (AAOS) Annual Meeting from 2017-2020.

 A graduate of Jefferson Medical College, where he graduated Magna Cum Laude, Dr. Singh completed his training at Emory University in a combined Orthopaedic and Neurosurgical spine fellowship.